IBM-Cloud/docs/services/ContinuousDelivery/pipeline_build_deploy.md

 ## Adding a stage
 {: #deliverypipeline_add_stage}

-1. On the Pipeline: All Stages page, click **ADD STAGE**.
+1. On the Pipeline page, click **ADD STAGE**.
 The Stage Configuration page opens.
 2. Configure the stage.
   1. On the **INPUT** tab, select an input for the stage.
   2. On the **JOBS** tab, add and configure at least one job.
 The first stage usually has at least a build job.